ithinkdancan/custom-sidebars/readme.txt

 == Changelog ==

+= 2.0.9.4 =
+*		Fix: For some users the plugin was not loading anymore after updating to 2.0.9.1.

 = 2.0.9.3 =
 *		Fix: Z-index issue in Dashboard where wide widgets where covered by the main-menu.
 *		Fix: Added compatibility for static front-page sidebars with version 2.0.9